Researchers say more than 454,000 malicious open source packages were found in 2025

 Sonatype argues that public registries should now be treated as hostile-by-default sources, with organizations enforcing tighter controls over what dependencies can be pulled into builds.
 Recommended defenses include allowlisting approved packages, pinning versions, using private mirrors or proxy registries, scanning dependencies for malware, and limiting automatic script execution during installs.
 For remote developers working across public networks, basic protections such as a VPN may help reduce exposure, but they do not address the core software supply-chain risk.

-The findings add to a multi-year rise in open source package abuse, but the 2025 figure suggests attackers are now operating with assembly-line efficiency.
+The findings add to a multi-year rise in open source package abuse, but this figure suggests attackers are now operating with assembly-line efficiency.
 For defenders, the message is straightforward: package trust can no longer be assumed, even when software comes from widely used public registries.

 Share: